kdeldycke/plumage/README.md

   * Use richer code block rendering thanks to Pygment
   * Update Related content links to use images as in http://kevin.deldycke.com/2012/04/beautify-contextual-related-posts-wordpress-plugin/
   * Get rid of old Mandriva RPM repository
+  * Add some space to let <hX> breathe
+  * Update comment URLs to new Disqus location

 License